whoahq/squall/README.md

-# Storm
+# Squall

-This project is an unofficial open source implementation of the Storm standard library circa 2010.
+Squall is an unofficial open source implementation of the Storm standard library circa 2010.

 The Storm standard library is a collection of data structures and functions